Mesomelia refers to a shortening of the middle (intermediate) portion of a limb.

 Non-gestational choriocarcinoma is choriocarcinoma occurring in the absence of a preceding gestation.
 As opposed to gestational choriocarcinoma, this is a much rarer situation.

 In women, they often tend to occur in the ovary.
 Most ovarian non-gestational choriocarcinomas occur in mix...

 Non-invasive perinatal testing (NIPT) is an antenatal screening technique which has relatively recently come into practice.
 It relies on the detection of small amounts of cell free fetal DNA to be detected in the maternal bloodstream, hence allowing prenatal genetic diagnosis to occur by way of...

-Non visualization of the fetal gallbladder is often a transient finding and in most bases can be eventually detected.
-However it can be rarely associated with certain pathological conditions.
+Non-visualization of the fetal gallbladder is often a transient finding and in most cases, the gallbladder can be eventually detected.
+However non-visualization can be rarely associated with certain pathological conditions.

 agenesis of the gallbladder